renovatebot/renovate/docs/usage/configuration-options.md

 Currently Renovate's default behaviour is to only automerge if every status check has succeeded.

 Setting this option to `null` means that Renovate will ignore all status checks.
 You need to set this if you don't have any status checks but still want Renovate to automerge PRs.

 In future, this might be configurable to allow certain status checks to be ignored/required.
-See #1853 for more details.
+See [issue 1853 at the renovate repository](https://github.com/renovatebot/renovate/issues/1853) for more details.

 ## respectLatest